Fast simulation of Volterra processes using random Fourier features with application to the log-stationary fractional Brownian motion: The Log stationary fractional Brownian motion model

 \subsubsection{Monte Carlo convergence rate}

-The Markovian structure of the HMC described in Section \ref{sec:HMC} is useful to derive a convergence bound of the RFF representation toward its true value.
-In the following result, we consider the problem of estimating the empirical kernel representation of Eq.~\eqref{eq:MCrandom_fourier_features_expression}. \\ We denote here $\hat{X}$ the Hamiltonian Markov process whose ergodic distribution is $\hat{\pi}$ defined up to a multiplicative constant times $\hat{f}^N_{\omega}$ the spectral density, for an arbitrary truncation order $N>0$, obtained via hypergeometric function's truncation (see Section~\ref{subsec:fourier_transform}).\\ Without loss of generality, we introduce for any function $h:\mathcal{X}\to[a,b]$ where $\mathcal{X}\subset\R^d$ and reals $a\leq b$ the empirical and theoretical means:
+The Markovian structure of HMC described in Section \ref{sec:HMC} is useful to derive a convergence bound of the RFF representation toward the true value.
+In the following result, we consider the problem of estimating the empirical kernel representation of Eq.~\eqref{eq:MCrandom_fourier_features_expression}. \\ We denote here $\hat{X}$ the Hamiltonian Markov process whose ergodic distribution is $\hat{\pi}$ defined up to a multiplicative constant times $\hat{f}^N_{\omega}$ the spectral density, for an arbitrary truncation order $N>0$, obtained via the truncation of the hypergeometric function (see Section~\ref{subsec:fourier_transform}).\\ Without loss of generality, we introduce for any function $h:\mathcal{X}\to[a,b]$ where $\mathcal{X}\subset\R^d$ and reals $a\leq b$ the empirical and theoretical means:

-where $\hat{X}$ and $Y$ are the Markov processes with ergodic distribution, defined up to a multiplicative constant, of $\hat{f}^N_{\omega}$ and $f_{\omega}$ respectively.\\\\ We present the following convergence guarantees demonstrated in Appendix~\ref{subsec:proof_convergence_hmc_spectral_sfbm} with explicit bound. \begin{thm} There exist positive constants $C$ and $C_{\Psi}$ such that for any arbitrary positive real number $R$ the following guarantee holds:
+where $\hat{X}$ and $Y$ are the Markov processes with ergodic distribution, defined up to a multiplicative constant, $\hat{f}^N_{\omega}$ and $f_{\omega}$ respectively.\\\\ We present the following convergence guarantees demonstrated in Appendix~\ref{subsec:proof_convergence_hmc_spectral_sfbm} with explicit bounds.
+In particular, we start from the geometric ergodicity (a power decay of the associated spectral gap) of the underlying Markov processes to end up with the convergence in probability of the sample mean toward the target expectation with exponential rate. \begin{thm} There exist positive constants $C$ and $C_{\Psi}$ such that for any arbitrary positive real number $R$ the following guarantee holds: